Originally published: 2009-10-09

 The dump output gives you four pieces of information for each segment in the memory map: its virtual address, its size, its permissions, and its source (for segments that are loaded from a file).
 Of these, the most interesting in terms of resource management are the permissions flags, which indicate whether the segment is read-only (“r-”) or read-write (“rw”).

 I'll start with the read-write segments.
 Most of these have the name

-[ anon ]”, which is what Linux gives
+[anon]”, which is what Linux gives to everything

-to everything that isn't associated with a file.
-There are also a few named
+that isn't associated with a file.
+There are also a few named read-write

-read-write segments here, associated with shared libraries; I believe that
+segments here, associated with shared libraries; I believe that these hold

 The main issue with read-write segments is that they add to the process'

 “commit charge”: the amount of physical memory and/or swap that